marcows/MLAtor/README.txt

 Known problems with integrated demo projects:
 - AppNotes:
-  - AN1182: segmentation fault when changing to Hindi or Thai language
+  - AN1182: segmentation fault when changing to Hindi or Thai language (only for Linux, Windows native or cross compiled works fine)

 Compiling the example or demo projects